wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

     *   (b) does not include---

-        *   (i) any company within the meaning of the Companies Act 1955 or the [Companies Act 1993][51], as the case may be, that is, for the purposes of the Companies Act 1955 or the [Companies Act 1993][51], a subsidiary of any company or body corporate incorporated outside New Zealand; or
+        *   (i) any company within the meaning of the [Companies Act 1993][51] that is, for the purposes of that Act, a subsidiary of any body corporate incorporated outside New Zealand; or

-        *   (ii) any company within the meaning of the Companies Act 1955 or the [Companies Act 1993][51], as the case may be, or building society, in which---
+        *   (ii) any company within the meaning of the [Companies Act 1993][51], or building society, in which---

             *   (A) 25% or more of any class of shares is held by any overseas person or overseas persons; or